samcrow/xplm-sys/README.md

 This crate supports SDK version 3.0.3, which is supported on X-Plane 11.50 and later.
 Plugins can be used with earlier X-Plane versions as long as they do not use newer APIs.

+Some features in earlier versions of the SDK have been removed.
+This library currently does not provide a way to access them.

 ## Documentation ##

 The types and functions are documented on [the X-Plane plugin API website](http://developer.x-plane.com/sdk/).